yhjor/dotfiles/README.md

 - zsh, antigen and it's plugin
 - set of shell alias
 - configurable OSX settings
-- a packages definition file of atom/brew/cask/npm/etc with auto installation
+- a packages definition file of brew/yarn/etc with auto installation
-- atom's configs

 ### Before Start

-`. setup.sh`
+`source setup.sh`

 It will install all necessary packages for MacOS such as brew and npm.

+After installation: `yarn link`

 ## The dot commands